davidcana/Zcrud/README.md

 # ZCrud

-ZCrud is a javascript API (also works as jQuery plugin) used to create AJAX based CRUD tables without coding HTML or Javascript.
+ZCrud is a javascript API (also works as zzDOM plugin) used to create AJAX based CRUD tables without coding HTML or Javascript.
 First implmentations were based on [jTable](http://www.jtable.org) with some major changes:

  * The heaviest change is to build all HTML code of forms using a template engine ([ZPT-JS](https://github.com/davidcana/ZPT-JS/wiki)).
- * It does not depend on any javascript API (like jQueryUI), only on jQuery.
  * It does not create any dialog form, only simple HTML forms.

 Core features of ZCrud are: